Skip to content

 </rsl>

-Template: Allow use through a Creative Commons (CC) license
+Template: Use permitted under a Creative Commons (CC) license

 This RSL license template allows clients to use your website content by complying with the terms of the Creative Commons standard license.